 Peanut Butter Banana Power Muffins and those overripe bananas on your counter!

 I ALWAYS have overripe bananas on my counter.
 They go from the counter to the fridge, to the freezer.
-I can’t bear to throw them out!
+I can’t stand to throw them out!
 Sometimes, I peel the bananas and throw into a Ziplock bag so I can easily use them for baking or smoothies.
 Overripe bananas are perfect for this recipe.
 The darker the peel, the better.
 Overripe bananas make a perfect sugar substitute in baked goods.
 Peanut Butter Banana Power Muffins are just sweet enough to satisfy a sweet tooth in the morning, but not so sweet that they sabotage your workout!

 Peanut Butter Banana Power Muffins

-- 2 overripe bananas, about 3/4 cup mashed
+- 2 overripe bananas about 3/4 cup mashed

 - 2- 5.3 oz plain greek yogurt or about 1 cup

 - 1/4 cup olive, canola or coconut oil

 - 2 eggs